-‘It’s totally worth it’: Experiences of women who breastfed their children while work
+‘It’s totally worth it’: Experiences of women who breastfed their children while at work

 I remember hosting a day-long conference that I organised and chaired one month after going back to work.
 I wore a red sari to work that day, teamed with the black baby carrier and my parents waited in the parking lot to back me up with support if the baby cried or needed a diaper change.

 All I remember of those first few weeks was the exhaustion.
 The sheer mental and physical labour of doing at least two things at the same time in a public space – guarding and nurturing the baby (“Is the diaper soiled?
 Is she too warm?
 Are there mosquitoes here?
 I need to use the washroom myself”) and working, which in my case involved critiquing a design project.
+My daughter weaned at three years and I am now breastfeeding my son.

 Of course, it gets easier over time.
 Sadly it is not because we have daycare at work or washrooms where fathers can change diapers.
 It is presumed that couples and families will somehow manage this most commonplace phenomenon of rearing children.
 This is the reason children and breastfeeding mothers are invisible in our workplaces and in our cities.